SPLab-aviyente/GRASCale/README.md

 # GRASCale

-Python implementation of simultaneous GRaph Signal Clustering And graph LEarning (GRASCale) algorithm presented in [1].
+Python implementation of simultaneous GRAph Signal Clustering And graph LEarning (GRASCale) algorithm presented in [1].

 ## Installation
 Once you download the repo, go to the repo directory and start a terminal.
 First, create an